yaelth/drive/README.md

 Also inspect file `bin/md5Sums.txt` after the cross compilation.

-## Configuration
+### API keys

 Optionally set the `GOOGLE_API_CLIENT_ID` and `GOOGLE_API_CLIENT_SECRET` environment variables to use your own API keys.

 ## Usage

-### Note
+### Hyphens: - vs --

 A single hypen `-` can be used to specify options.
-However two hypen's `--` can be used with any options in the provided examples below.
+However two hypens `--` can be used with any options in the provided examples below.

 ### Initializing